Jackson Heights (TV series)

 Jackson Heights (جیکسن ہائیٹس) is a 2014 Pakistani light comedy-drama serial, that follows the lives of overseas Pakistanis and Indians living in the Jackson Heights neighborhood of New York City in Queens.
 It is directed by Mehreen Jabbar, written by Vasay Chaudhry and produced by Humayun Saeed and Shehzad Nasib.
 The serial features an ensemble cast including Marina Khan, Adeel Hussain, Aamina Sheikh, Noman Ejaz, Ali Kazmi, Adnan Jaffar, Naghma and Neelofar Abbasi.
-The English cast are: Monsoon Bissell, Theo van Golen, and Alma Mooz Nunez.